 Whether a toxic chemical in a product poses a real and known risk, or an unlikely one, the bottom line for our family is we don’t feel the NEED to use harsh products in our home.
-We can make changes over time.
+And we can make changes over time.
 It’s really that simple.

 We don’t need to be lathering them on our body as lotions, breathing them in our air for scents, or using them to clean our home.
 We personally feel there are better alternatives we can use in our home.
 Do we still have questionable or unstudied products in our house?
 Yep, but we are working our way through our home, evaluating what is beneficial and working on making better choices going forward.

-What better choices might be for your family obviously won’t need to mirror the ones we made in our home.
-But I would love to learn from your experience, too!
-I think most of us can probably agree that simplifying the consumption of unnecessary chemicals and redefining our definition of what is actually clean isn’t a bad idea, though.
+I think most of us can agree that simplifying the consumption of unnecessary chemicals and redefining our definition of what is actually clean is a good idea.

 Check out the DIY shower spray we posted here and some other DIY ideas, below.

-Today I will share a few simple changes we’ve made in our own home.
+Today I will share a few simple changes we’ve made in our home.

 And then because we don’t often grow plants to make products ourselves, we’d want to purchase from a company if we trust their commitment to quality.
 We would more likely trust a company when we know they use responsible methods for farming and processes.

 Responsible farming doesn’t always mean you will see an “organic label” on a product.
 It’s about the actual organic soil the plants grew in, the process by which a farmer grows their plants and the commitment a company has to protecting the quality and purity of their products.

 Yes, that all takes a little research to figure it all out, but for our family I find any effort is worth it for the confidence we can have in trusting the products going forward.